Hadamard Langevin dynamics for sampling the l1-prior: Conclusion and outlook

-To assess the convergence to the stationary distribution with fixed stepsize, fix $\Delta t=5\times 10^{-4}$, and generate $5\times 10^4$ paths of Hadamard Langevin and record the means $\phi(u\odot v)$ over these paths for $10^4$ iterations.
-Figure \ref{fig:rate}(b) shows the error between the mean of $\phi(u\odot v)$ over the first $3000$ iterations against the mean of $\phi(u\odot v)$ over the last $1000$ iterations (which we expect estimates integral of $\phi$ against the stationary distribution).
+To assess the convergence to the stationary distribution with fixed stepsize, fix $\Delta t=5\times 10^{-4}$, and generate $5\times 10^4$ paths of HLD and record the means $\phi(u\odot v)$ over these paths for $10^4$ iterations.
+Figure \ref{fig:rate}(b) shows the error between the mean of $\phi(u\odot v)$ over the first $3000$ iterations against the mean of $\phi(u\odot v)$ over the last $1000$ iterations (which we expect to estimate the integral of $\phi$ against the stationary distribution).
 The same procedure is repeated for Proximal Langevin.
-In both cases, we observe exponential decay of the error, which corroborates the exponential ergodicity result of \cref{num_erg}.
+In both cases, we observe exponential decay of the error, which corroborates the exponential ergodicity result of \cref{NGE}.